WireHallMedic/PhysicsUnbound/API.md

 ## BoundingBox
 This is the main object for stuff on the map.
 It extends MovingBoundingObject.
 BoundingBoxes have height and width, as well as precalculating halfHeight and halfWidth as they get used a lot.
 Their origin is in the center of the box.
-Since these are the actual object classes that you'll be instantiating, they have getDrawOriginX() and getDrawOriginY(), which accept tile size in pixels and return the pixel location to actually draw the box (Java draws from the top right corner).
+Since these are the actual classes that you'll be instantiating, they have getDrawOriginX() and getDrawOriginY(), which accept tile size in pixels and return the pixel location to actually draw the box (Java draws from the top right corner).

 They also have isColliding() and pointIsIn() to test collision with MovingBoundingObjects and points, respectively.